Marleen Sleeuwits: Work

-In 2019, she won the Meijburg Art Commission, an award to make a site-specific work for KPMG Meijburg & Co offices.

-In 2021, Sleeuwits had a solo exhibition titled Isomatrix at Kunsthal in Rotterdam in the Netherlands, exploring the boundary between fiction and reality using materials such as neon lights, foil, photographic prints, and mirrors to manipulate perspective, reflection, and scale within architectural spaces.

-In 2023, her first solo exhibition in France, IN SITU, was held at the Centre photographique Rouen Normandie.

-A solo exhibition, "Enter the Cube," was held at the Fotomuseum Den Haag in 2025, in which Sleeuwits created a site-specific installation in dialogue with the work of Sol LeWitt.
-Another solo exhibition, Re-Surface was held at Galerie Bart in Amsterdam the same year during the Amsterdam Art Week focusing on the exploration of everyday interiors and their often unnoticed aesthetics.

-Artistic Style

-Sleeuwits's work is distinguished by its abstract and conceptual nature.
+Sleeuwits's work has been described as abstract and conceptual.
 She integrates photography with sculpture and installations to alter spaces and create a sense of disorientation for the viewer.
-Her core themes explore the borderland between two-dimensional and three-dimensional art, the transformation of everyday and generic spaces, and the use of optical illusions and the manipulation of perspective.
+Her core themes explore the borderland between two-dimensional and three-dimensional art, the transformation of everyday spaces, and the use of optical illusions and the manipulation of perspective.

-She often incorporates common architectural elements, such as ceiling panels, insulation, and fluorescent lighting.
+Sleeuwits often incorporates common architectural elements, such as ceiling panels, insulation, and fluorescent lighting.
 Many of her installations are interactive, allowing viewers to navigate through the structures.
-Drawing inspiration from ordinary environments such as sports fields or changing rooms, Sleeuwits's art often evokes a sense of alienation in these familiar spaces.
+Drawing inspiration from ordinary environments such as sports fields or changing rooms, her work often evokes a sense of alienation in these familiar spaces.